OakandSparrowSystemsEnterprises/JoshuaJohosky/README.md

 **"The Architect of the Future is the one who can bridge the gap between theoretical symbolic logic and real-world infrastructure."**

-I specialize in building high-fidelity frameworks that navigate the intersection of human-AI transition, regional economic sovereignty, and advanced physical logistics.
-My work represents a twenty-year convergence of cognitive mapping and systems engineering, reframing neurodivergent cognitive architectures as strategic systems assets.
+We specialize in building high-fidelity frameworks that navigate the intersections of human-AI transition, regional economic sovereignty, and advanced physical logistics.
+Our work represents a twenty-year convergence of cognitive mapping and systems engineering, reframing neurodivergent architectures as strategic systems assets.

 ### Why the Stack?
 These seven pillars form an interconnected framework for navigating the human-AI transition — from sovereign economics to production-grade predictive engines.
 This is not theoretical; it's battle-tested, deployed live with **92% precision** on market flows over the most recent 60-day hardening cycle.